 Thank you, Lori Berzonski, for your exceptional service.

 December 2019 - Armstrong County

-Tevon Minich of Valley Advantages LLC has been selected as December’s Direct Support Professional of the month.
+Tevon Minich of Valley Advantages LLC has been selected for Direct Support Professional of the Month.

 Tevon Minich has been at Valley Advantages LLC for 1 1/2 years.
 The following was shared with us about his excellent service by his supervisors, which made it easy to select him as our nominated DSP for the month of December.